Zhong Hui: Mutiny

 Depiction of Zhong Hui in the "Romance of the Three Kingdoms Lianhuanhua" from 1957.

 Zhong Hui arrived in Chengdu on 29 February 264.
 The following day, he summoned all the high-ranking officers and former Shu officers to the old Shu imperial court in the name of holding a memorial service for the recently deceased Empress Dowager Guo.
 During the service, he showed them an imperial decree and claimed it was issued by the empress dowager before she died.
 In the decree, Empress Dowager Guo wanted all those who were loyal to Wei to rise up against Sima Zhao and remove him from power.
 The decree was actually a fake one written by Zhong Hui.
 Zhong Hui sought the officers' opinions, asked them to sign on a list if they agreed to carry out the empress dowager's dying wish, and then instructed his close aides to take over command of the various military units.
 He then had all the officers detained in their respective offices with the doors shut, and ordered the gates of the city to be closed and tightly guarded.

 Qiu Jian (丘建), an officer serving under Zhong Hui, used to be a subordinate of Hu Lie (胡烈).
 Hu Lie recommended him to Sima Zhao.
 Zhong Hui favoured and regarded Qiu Jian highly and requested for him to be transferred to his unit.
 Qiu Jian sympathised with Hu Lie, who was detained alone inside a room, so he approached Zhong Hui and said that each of the detained officers should have a servant to attend to their personal needs.
 Zhong Hui agreed.
 Hu Lie lied to his servant and wrote a letter to his sons, in which he claimed he heard from Qiu Jian that Zhong Hui was planning to purge the officers not from his own unit by luring them into a trap and killing them.
-The rumour spread like wildfire among all the detained officers.
+The rumour spread among all the detained officers.
 When Zhong Hui's men received news about the rumour, they suggested to their superior to execute all the officers holding the rank of Cavalry Commandant of the Standard (牙門騎督) and above.
 Zhong Hui could not decide on what to do.